 The Group does not comply with Recommendation 2.5 to have independent Chair.
 Mr S Padgett is not considered independent because of his substantial shareholding in the Group.
 Mr Padgett does not have any executive function nor has Mr Padgett held an executive function in the past.

-The Board have considered the appointment of Mr Padgett on a number of occasions over the past few years and believe he has the most appropriate experience to support the Managing Director and Chief Executive Officer and the Board on strategy matters.
+The Board has considered the appointment of Mr Padgett on a number of occasions and believe he has the most appropriate experience to support the Managing Director, Chief Executive Officer and the Board on strategy matters.